amin-tabrizian/FlightPlanningLLMs/README.md

-# Can LLMs Plan Flights from Scratch?
-A Chain-of-Thought Approach for Human-Centric Planning
+# Chain-of-Thought Flight Planner: End-to-End LLM Routing under Wind Hazards

 This project is about using different LLMs for generating flight plans in wind hazardous areas.